vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 In the evening, I made two trips; the first trip was to a former housemate to drop off letters.
 The second trip was to my old place to pick up a few items and do some cleaning.

+## Saturday April 23

+In the late morning, I went to my old place to do some cleaning and disposal.
+I made two rounds of the Computer & Technology Resource Center (at 620 Page Street) to dispose of a bunch of hardware from former housemates.
+I finished around 4 PM and then headed back home.